Head-To-Head Contrast: Revolve Group (RVLV) and Its Peers

-Revolve Group (NYSE: RVLV) is one of 26 publicly-traded companies in the “Catalog & mail-order houses” industry, but how does it weigh in compared to its peers?
-We will compare Revolve Group to related companies based on the strength of its analyst recommendations, profitability, valuation, institutional ownership, earnings, risk and dividends.
+Revolve Group (NYSE: RVLV) is one of 26 publicly-traded companies in the “Catalog & mail-order houses” industry, but how does it weigh in compared to its rivals?
+We will compare Revolve Group to related companies based on the strength of its earnings, risk, profitability, valuation, dividends, institutional ownership and analyst recommendations.

 Profitability

-This table compares Revolve Group and its peers’ net margins, return on equity and return on assets.
+This table compares Revolve Group and its rivals’ net margins, return on equity and return on assets.

 |